 We never find out what the dark hole was, where the creature came from or what its intentions were.

-We also don’t learn how wide-ranging the incident was, and despite the devastating toll it took on Muji, life seemingly returns to normal in the perfunctory coda, which takes place just a month after the climax.
+We also don’t learn how wide-ranging the incident was.
+Despite the devastating toll it took on Muji, life seemingly returns to normal in the perfunctory coda, which takes place just a month after the climax.

-The episode runs are on the short side, ranging from 7 to 12 episodes, but in truth, the main difference is that each has been helmed by a film director, in this case, Kim Bong-ju, known for the Korean thriller The Phone.
+The episode runs are on the short side, ranging from 7 to 12 episodes.
+However, in truth, the main difference is that each has been helmed by a film director.
+In this case, Kim Bong-ju, known for the Korean thriller The Phone.

-In this day and age, the boundaries between film and TV are already well blurred, and in South Korea Netflix has certainly stood out with its slate of dramas with high production values such as Kingdom , Sweet Home and The School Nurse Files .
+The boundaries between film and TV are already well blurred.
+Moreover, in South Korea Netflix has certainly stood out with its slate of dramas with high production values.
+Such as Kingdom , Sweet Home and The School Nurse Files .

-Dark Hole may be shorter than the average K-drama but even with its svelte running time, it spins its wheels pretty quickly, indulging in lengthy recaps at the beginning of each episode and regular extended flashbacks to remind us of things that weren’t all that important to begin with.
+Dark Hole may be shorter than the average K-drama.
+Nevertheless, even with its svelte running time, it spins its wheels pretty quickly.
+It indulges in lengthy recaps at the beginning of each episode.
+In addition to regular extended flashbacks to remind us of things that weren’t all that important to begin with.

 Beyond the show’s hokey concept and its structure, Dark Hole also falls short just about anywhere else it counts.

-The action is repetitive and lacks both tension and imagination, the dramatic interludes are so wafer thin that they have no hope of landing emotionally, and with nary a laugh or remarkable note of any kind to be found, the whole
+The action is repetitive and lacks both tension and imagination.
+Also, the dramatic interludes are so wafer thin that they have no hope of landing emotionally.
+Also, with nary a laugh or remarkable note of any kind to be found, the whole production is so dry that it threatens to disintegrate into a mound of lifeless crumbs at any moment.

 For the few viewers who stuck with it, Dark Hole saved the worst for last, which in this case was nothing at all.
 Hwa-sun and Tae-han confronted the tentacle monster, who spoke in vaguely but purposelessly evil rhetoric, dispatched him with remarkable ease and then everything ended.